FAQ

 How often should I brush and floss?

-You should brush at least twice each day.
-It is especially important that you brush your teeth before going to bed.
-Use an ADA-approved soft-bristled toothbrush, and fluoridated toothpaste.
-You should floss daily.
+Brush at least twice daily, especially before going to bed.
+Use an ADA-approved soft-bristled toothbrush and fluoridated toothpaste.
+Floss daily.
 We also recommend that you use a mouth rinse.
 Contact our office if you have questions.

 How safe are dental X-rays?

 Dental X-rays are extremely safe.
-In fact, you are exposed to less radiation with dental X-rays than you are in your day-to-day life from the sun.
-Advances in dentistry continue to make dental X-rays safer through digital imaging technologies and higher-speed X-rays.
-Additionally, federal law requires that X-ray machines be checked for safety and accuracy every 2 years.
+You are exposed to less radiation with dental X-rays than in your day-to-day life from the sun.
+Dentistry advancements make dental X-rays safer through digital imaging technologies and higher-speed X-rays.
+Additionally, federal law requires that X-ray machines be checked for safety and accuracy every two years.

 I’m terrified to visit the dentist – what can I do?

 Please speak with our team.
-We take your fear seriously, and will work with you to help you feel more comfortable in our office.
-There are many strategies that we can use to help lessen anxiety and fear.
-These include medications to numb treated areas, sedation dentistry, and a variety of other techniques to reduce anxiety.
+We take your fear seriously and will work with you to help you feel more comfortable in our office.
+Many strategies can help lessen anxiety and fear.
+These include medications to numb treated areas, sedation dentistry, and a variety of other techniques.

 When should my child visit the dentist for the first time?

-The American Academy of Pediatric Dentistry (AAPD) recommends that children visit the dentist for the first time about 6 months after their first tooth erupts, or no later than their first birthday.
-These appointments are designed to help your child become comfortable in the dental office and ensure that he or she is growing the developing correctly.
+The American Academy of Pediatric Dentistry (AAPD) recommends that children visit the dentist for the first time about six months after their first tooth erupts or no later than their first birthday.
+These appointments are designed to help your child become comfortable in the dental office and ensure they are correctly growing and developing.

 When will my baby start getting teeth?

-Babies actually begin to develop teeth in the second trimester of pregnancy (about 16-20 weeks.)
-Teeth typically begin to emerge between 6 and 10 months of ages.
-You should begin flossing your child’s teeth as soon as they have two adjacent teeth.
+Babies begin to develop teeth in the second trimester of pregnancy (about 16-20 weeks.)
+Teeth typically start to emerge between 6 and 10 months of age.
+It would help if you began flossing your child’s teeth when they have two adjacent teeth.

 Why are primary teeth important?